-Mark Latonero leads Human Rights and AI research at Data & Society - an independent research institute in New York City - and is a fellow at Harvard Kennedy School’s Carr Center for Human Rights Policy.
-In addition he is a fellow at Berkeley Law’s Human Rights Center and USC’s Annenberg Center for Communication Leadership & Policy.
-Previously he was a research director and research professor at USC where he led the Technology and Human Trafficking Initiative.
+Mark Latonero is a fellow at Harvard Kennedy School’s Carr Center for Human Rights Policy and a senior associate at the Center for Strategic and International Studies.
+In addition he is a fellow at UC Berkeley Law’s Human Rights Center and USC’s Annenberg Center for Communication Leadership & Policy.
+Previously he was a research director and research professor at USC where he led the Annenberg Technology and Human Trafficking Initiative.
 He has also served as Innovation Consultant for the UN Office of the High Commissioner for Human Rights.

-In addition to producing action-orientated research, he engages with businesses, governments, international organizations, civil society, and academics to shape policy, practice, and ideas.
-He has led field research in over 12 countries including Bangladesh, Cambodia, Greece, Haiti, Pakistan, Philippines, Saudi Arabia, and Serbia.
-Research projects have been supported by the U.S. Department of Justice, Municipality of The Hague, Open Society Foundations, Humanity United, USAID, UNICEF, and Microsoft, among others.
+In addition to producing action-orientated research, he engages with business, government, and civil society to shape policy, practice, and ideas.
+He has led field research in over 12 countries including Bangladesh, Cambodia, Greece, Haiti, Pakistan, Philippines, and Serbia.
+Research projects have been supported by the U.S. Department of Justice, Municipality of The Hague, Open Society Foundations, Humanity United, USAID, UNICEF, and Microsoft.
 A frequent public speaker at conferences and workshops, Dr. Latonero has published in academic journals such as Computer Mediated Communication, Information Communication & Society, and Crisis Response and Management.
 His op-eds have appeared in The New York Times, The Guardian, Foreign Affairs, Wired, and Harvard Business Review; and his work has been covered by The Associated Press, Canadian Broadcasting Corporation, CBS Radio, CNN, Fast Company, Los Angeles Times, and National Public Radio.

 Mark completed his PhD at the University of Southern California Annenberg School for Communication and was a postdoctoral scholar at the London School of Economics.